NikolaiRadke/Nokolino_pcb/howto_compile/README.md

 Now you can flash your ATtiny with any sketch you want!
 But this time, we focus on NOKOlino.

-### Configuring NOKOlino.ino
+### Configuring Nokolino.ino

 1. Set the avarage talking interval in line 31 (10 for 10 minutes is preset).
 2. Set the volume in line 32.
-25 is recommended for NOKOlino, 22 for NOKOlina.
+25 is recommended for Nokolino, 22 for Nokolina.
-3. Are you building NOKOlino on a breadboard?
+3. Are you building Nokolino on a breadboard?
 Set line 35.
 4. Select your voice set in line 38, 39 or 40
 5. If you don't want any battery warnings, comment out line 64.
-6. If you want NOKOlino to be quiet on startup, comment out line 67.
+6. If you want Nokolino to be quiet on startup, comment out line 67.
 7. Check line 65 and 66 if you are using the optional light sensor.

-### Flashing NOKOlino firmware
+### Flashing Nokolino firmware

-1. Open sketch **NOKOlino.ino**.
+1. Open sketch **Nokolino.ino**.
 2. Upload the sketch.
 3. DONE.